-STATEMENT OF DR. JOE GLAUBER, CHIEF ECONOMIST, U.S. DEPARTMENT OF AGRICULTURE
+STATEMENT OF DR. JOE GLAUBER, CHIEF ECONOMIST, U.S. DEPARTMENT OF AGRICULTURE the last six months and looking forward.

 Mr. GLAUBER.
 Thanks very much, Chairwoman Stabenow, Ranking Member Roberts and other members of the Committee.
 Thanks for the invitation to discuss current issues and developments in the livestock industry.